brytlao/Coding-Challenges/CC011_3dTerrainGeneration/README.md

 The smoothness is achieved using Perlin noise.

 **Additions:**
-Plane and walls are added for effect.
+Walls and plane control are added for effect.
 The sketch doesn't render well in Chrome for some reason.

 **See the original challenge here:**